To view all teams in your Age, click Teams then Age.

 Any coach, and/or spectator sent-off from the field, must immediately leave the game site area so as not to be within sight or sound of the field.
 In the event a sent-off individual refuses to leave the field, the Referee shall suspend the game.

 TWO POINTS WILL BE DEDUCTED FROM THE TEAM POINTS TOTAL FOR ANY SENDOFF.

 All players sent-off (red card) or cautioned (yellow card) for infringement of the Laws of the Game, and all disciplinary action resulting from misconduct by players, coaches and/or spectators, must be reported to the Area Referee Administrator in writing within twenty-four hours.

 In addition to a written report, all ejections must be reported by phone to the Area Referee Administrator immediately following the game in which the ejection occurred or in the same day.

-The penalty for a player or coach sent-off for violent conduct from the field shall be a three game suspension of his/her next consecutive games played plus subject to an Area Review Panel.
+The penalty for a player or coach sent-off for violent conduct from the field shall be a minimum one game suspension, with additional recommendations of an Area Review Panel.

 The penalty for a player or coach receiving three cautions in different games shall be a one game suspension of his/her next game played.